localshred/resque-remote/README.md

-> **Please note that Resque Remote depends on Resque versions < 1.18.0. resque-remote is not necessary in Resque >= 1.18 as `Resque.enqueue_at` became a standard
+> **Please note that Resque Remote depends on Resque versions < 1.18.0.
+Resque has a new "remote" API in master that has not been bundled into a gem yet.
+When it does, resque-remote will only be useful if you cannot use the newer version.
+I'll update this README when the new version of Resque is posted.**
-API method which does exactly what resque-remote aims to provide.**

 Resque Remote is a plugin to allow remote job droppability.
 Try saying that 10 times fast.